nicolasdvieira/snake_game/README.md

 ⚙️ Requirements

       Python 3.x
-      Tkinter (usually comes with Python)
+      Pygame

 🧩 About the Project
   This small project helped me practice:

-    Using Tkinter for simple GUIs
+    Using Pygame for simple GUIs
     Handling keyboard events
     Creating a basic game loop
     Working with coordinates and collisions